xentripetal/ProjectVerse/README.md

 ### Stages

 Currently, the game is in stage INDEV.
 The expected stages are listed below.
+Note that when I first started this project I had more free time than I do now.
+I abandonded this project for a year and am now picking it back up in my spare time.

 Stage    | Description
 -------- | -------------